-Sometimes, prominent scientists provide public interpretation of some research results in overconfident manner when the data itself is very limited.
+Sometimes, prominent scientists provide public interpretation of some research results in an overconfident manner when the data itself is very limited.
 Technically, their interpretation does not contradict the data, but because the data is so sparse, the conclusion that they make is premature at best or incorrect at worst.
-More often then not, this is done to promote a certain political or personal agenda.
+More often than not, this is done to promote a certain political or personal agenda.

-One example of this is fat gene hypothesis which states that people who have a particular gene are likely to get obese regardless of their lifestyle.
+One example of this is the fat gene hypothesis which states that people who have a particular gene are likely to get obese regardless of their lifestyle.
 The data, however, only partially supports this.
 This idea is currently being widely promoted by scientists through the popular media.
 This is probably done as an attempt to use science as a tool against harassment of severely overweight people.

 It helps people to not feel bad about themselves, as it makes them believe their obesity is not their fault.
-According to this hypothesis, no criticism against such person would be justified, as the outcome does not depend on their personal choices.
+According to this hypothesis, no criticism against such a person would be justified, as the outcome does not depend on their personal choices.
 However, if this hypothesis is not totally correct, then this notion is actually doing more harm than good.

 Telling obese people that their weight problems are entirely caused by their genes may preserve their feelings.
 But is also an equivalent of sentencing them to indefinite imprisonment.
 It is not their fault, but there is nothing that can be done about it either.
 They have to accept it and live with it.
 However, telling people how it is, that the currently available data merely indicates that certain genes make people prone to obesity, but don’t, on their own, guarantee obesity, gives people hope.
-People then know that it’s still up to them to get to the healthy weight.
+People then know that it’s still up to them to get to a healthy weight.
 They can achieve it if this is what they want.
 As long as they are willing to take all of the necessary steps to achieve it.

 Whether or not you believe that you can, you are right

 This is true to some extent.
 However, any sane person knows that, despite your subconscious urges, you are still free to make choices.
-A person with a strong willpower is able to choose an action that he or she considers to be right.
-That is even when all of subconscious urges scream at them to do the opposite.
+A person with strong willpower is able to choose an action that he or she considers to be right.
+That is even when all of the subconscious urges scream at them to do the opposite.
 Will can be defined as the ability to make conscious choices.
 And it is no coincidence that the degree to which a person is able to override urges is called willpower.

 The consequence of the idea that free will doesn’t exist is that people who accept it tend not to try hard.
 Studies indicate that people who believe in free will are much more likely to work on themselves.
 They also tend to do what they believe is right more than the ones who don’t.